matwilso/boxLCD/README.md

 - **physics-based.** unlike some past testbeds, robots and objects don't move magically. they are governed by consistent physics and joints must be actuated.
 - **pixel-based.** robots in the real world primarily sense the world through vision (pixels), so we use pixels.
 - **multi-modal sensing.** robots also have other sensors like joint encoders and inertial measurement units (IMUs) that provide high quality information, so we provide proprioceptive information and we're working on ways to fuse several sources of information to make better predictions.
-- **partially observable.** sensors don't tell the full story of the world. robots constantly have to make estimates of state that you only observe indirectly. given prompts, we're exploring the ability to sample reasonable continuations given all knowledge, and be able to do things like [intelligent domain randomization](#intelligent-domain-randomization).
+- **partially observable.** sensors don't tell the full story of the world. robots constantly have to make estimates of state that you only observe indirectly. given prompts, we're exploring the ability to sample reasonable continuations given all knowledge.
-- **interfaceable.** along with the sensors commonly available to robots, these systems should be able to interface with other structured information. given a mesh, a structured or unstructured language description of a scene, these systems should be able to incorporate that information to make better predictions. for example, given a description of an object they can't fully observe, they should be able to improve the accuracy of their predictions about that object. we plan to design tasks that test for this.
+- **interfaceable.** along with the sensors commonly available to robots, these systems should be able to interface with other structured information. given a mesh, a natural language or structured description of a scene, these systems should be able to incorporate that information to make better predictions. for example, feeding in the mesh of a partially occluded object should let the model identify the object and make better predictions about how the object moves in the future. we plan to design tasks that test for this.

 At the same time, boxLCD aims to remain computationally tractable and easy to work with:
 - **2d physics settings.** box2d physics shares some similar properties with real world physics (contacts, friction, gravity), but it is very simplified.